-I. Employees shall be allowed to voluntarily transfer up to a maximum of eighty (80) hours of their accumulated vacation leave or compensatory leave during any calendar year to another employee who has no accumulated sick leave hours, but who is otherwise eligible to take paid sick leave.
-Donated leave must be converted into money at the hourly rate of the donor and the money must be converted into sick leave at the hourly rate of the recipient.
+J. Employees shall be allowed to voluntarily transfer up to a maximum of eighty (80) hours of their accumulated vacation leave or up to a maximum of eighty (80) hours accumulated compensatory time off during any calendar year to another employee who has no accumulated sick leave hours, but who is otherwise eligible to take paid sick leave.
+Donated vacation/compensatory leave must be converted into money at the hourly rate of salary of the donor and the money must be converted into sick leave at the hourly rate of salary of the recipient.
 The maximum amount of accumulated leave transferred to any employee under the terms of this article shall be four hundred and eighty (480) hours per calendar year.
 Once leave has been donated and transferred, such leave hours shall not be refundable to the donor making the transfer.
-(Revised 2-21-01)